Rehabilitation Services ProgrammingGlossary of Terms

-In select county offices, Rehabilitation Services’ programming is offered free of charge to individuals currently under the jurisdiction of the Department with the goal of reducing barriers to successful completion of supervision.
+Rehabilitation Services’ programming is virtual and offered free of charge to individuals currently under the jurisdiction of the Department with the goal of reducing barriers to successful completion of supervision.
 Programming currently offered includes substance use education and batterer’s intervention.

 Substance Use Education